benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ### JSON Schema Helps Define API Contracts

-The structures of the request and response bodies for NDe APIs are defined in each contract (an API.md file, commonly) using [JSON Schema](http://json-schema.org/){:target="new-tab"}.
+The structures of the request and response bodies for Nike APIs are defined in each contract (an API.md file, commonly) using [JSON Schema](http://json-schema.org/){:target="new-tab"}.
 Per [Wikipedia](https://en.wikipedia.org/wiki/JSON){:target="new-tab"}: "JSON Schema specifies a JSON-based format to define the structure of JSON data for validation, documentation, and interaction control.
 It provides a contract for the JSON data required by a given application, and how that data can be modified."
 Use the schema to understand the mandatory fields, expected data types, min/max values, and more in order to create requests and responses in accordance with the API contract.
 For example, the schema for the request body above can be found [here](https://bitbucket.nike.com/projects/PHYLPAY/repos/carts/browse/api/schemas/cart-request-schema-full.json){:target="new-tab"}.

 ### Idempotence Guarantee